indieopensource/open-dev-time-block/terms.md

 ### <a id="Pay_Extraordinary_Developer_Expenses"></a>Pay Extraordinary Developer Expenses

-If _Client_ assigns _Developer_ work that requires extraordinary equipment, licenses, or services to do, then _Client_ agrees to pay their costs for _Developer_ directly.
+If _Client_ assigns _Developer_ work that requires extraordinary equipment, licenses, or services to do, then _Client_ agrees to pay the costs for _Developer_ directly.
 If _Client_ cannot pay a cost directly, _Client_ agrees to advance _Developer_ the cost.

 ### <a id="Use_the_Agreed_Payment_Method"></a>Use the Agreed Payment Method